custom-components/pyscript/docs/reference.rst

 - Since pyscript is async, it detects whether functions are real or async, and calls them in the correct manner.
 So it's not necessary to use ``async`` and ``await`` in pyscript code - they are optional.
 - All pyscript functions are async.
 So if you call a Python module that takes a pyscript function as a callback argument, that argument is an async function, not a normal function.
 So a Python module won't be able to call that pyscript function unless it uses ``await``, which requires that function to be declared ``async``.
 Unless the Python module is designed to support async callbacks, it is not currently possible to have Python modules and packages call pyscript functions.
 The workaround is to move your callbacks from pyscript and make them native Python functions; see `Importing <#importing>`__.
+- pyscript and the HASS primitives that it uses are not thread safe - the code should only be executed in the main event loop.
+The ``task.executor()`` function is one way that regular Python code (not pyscript code) can safely be executed in a separate thread.
+The ``threading`` package can potentially be used (although that is untested), so long as any threads created only run regular Python code (and not call any pyscript functions, which are all async).
+Bad things will happen if you call pyscript functions from a thread you create; currently there isn't error checking for that case.

 A handful of language features are not supported: